ersel/html-lists/README.md

 ## Getting Started

+Start by creating a new folder on your Desktop called <b>projects</b>

- Fork and Clone this repo into your projects folder on your computer.
+ Fork and Clone this repository into your newly created projects folder on your Desktop.

 * [HTML5-lists](https://github.com/Wigan-Coding-Meet-Up/html-lists)